Introduction

 Onboarding Pipelines

-If you develop an intuitive onboarding process, you’ll be setting your partner up for success.
-You’ll also want to monitor their progress to make sure they're ready to market your product.
+Implementing effective partner enablement strategies, such as developing an intuitive onboarding process, sets your partner up for success.
+You’ll also want to monitor their progress to make sure they’re ready to market your product.
 After all, if they’re not well trained, it becomes a lose-lose situation.

 By creating a partner onboarding pipeline, you can get a bird’s eye view of which partners have been contacted, accepted, trained, and certified.
 You can effortlessly follow your partner as they move from one stage to the next.
 You now have a complete overview of the development of your partner program.